bumblebee211196/bees_blog/about.md

 ---
-title: Colophon
+title: Sathish Babu
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Coder by day and game by night.
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+I'm a **DataOps Engineer** at **Zoho Corporation**.
+I work on project closely related to **Machine Learning**, **Big Data**, **Distributed Systems** and **Message Queues** and experienced in **Python**, **Java** and **Scala**.
+Being the enthusiastic person I am, always looking for challenging problems/opportunities to solve and learn new things.
+This curiosity of finding and solving challenging things attracts me towards competitive coding.
+Apart from this, I enjoy gaming to a great extent during my leisure.
+I try to balance both these things but at times one overtake the other.
+I am quite adventurous and quite an explorer I must say, once happened to trek the [Triund](https://en.wikipedia.org/wiki/Triund) summit (2800 M).
+Being a foodie, I often work on sharpening my cooking skills.

-If you have a question about him or else, just send a letter to him.
+If you have a question about me or else, just send a letter.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.
+You can [report](http://github.com/bumblebee211196/bees_blog/issues/new) if there is any broken link(s) or somethings else.

 ##### may u needs ✨